Liberal Party of Australia: History

-Party foundation
+Origins

-The Liberals' immediate predecessor was the United Australia Party (UAP).
-More broadly, the Liberal Party's ideological ancestry stretched back to the anti-Labor groupings in the first Commonwealth parliaments.
-The Commonwealth Liberal Party was a fusion of the Free Trade (Anti-socialist) Party and the Protectionist Party in 1909 by the second prime minister, Alfred Deakin, in response to Labor's growing electoral prominence.
-The Commonwealth Liberal Party merged with several Labor dissidents (including Billy Hughes) to form the Nationalist Party of Australia in 1917.
-That party, in turn, merged with Labor dissidents to form the UAP in 1931.
+The Liberals Party's immediate predecessor was the United Australia Party (UAP).
+Its ideological ancestry originated to the anti-Labor groupings during the first Commonwealth parliaments: the Free Trade Party (later the Anti-Socialist Party) and the Protectionist Party.
+These parties merged in 1909 as the Commonwealth Liberal Party, led by Prime Minister Alfred Deakin, in response to the growing electoral prominence of the Labor Party.
+Following the Labor Party's split in 1916, the Commonwealth Liberal Party merged into the Nationalist Party in 1917 with several Labor outcasts, including Billy Hughes.
+While dominated by former Liberals, Hughes became its first leader.
+The Nationalists governed until 1929.

-The UAP had been formed as a new conservative alliance in 1931, with Labor defector Joseph Lyons as its leader.
-The stance of Lyons and other Labor rebels against the more radical proposals of the Labor movement to deal the Great Depression had attracted the support of prominent Australian conservatives.
-With Australia still suffering the effects of the Great Depression, the newly formed party won a landslide victory at the 1931 Election, and the Lyons government went on to win three consecutive elections.
+After another split of the Labor Party, Nationalist Party merged with additional Labor dissidents to form the United Australia Party in 1931, with Labor Party defector Joseph Lyons as its leader.
+The political positions of Lyons and other Labor defectors, against the more radical positions of the Labor movement on how to address the Great Depression had attracted the support of prominent Australian conservatives.
+With Australia still suffering the effects of the Depression, the newly formed party won a landslide victory at the 1931 federal election, with the Lyons government going on to win three consecutive elections.
 It largely avoided Keynesian pump-priming and pursued a more conservative fiscal policy of debt reduction and balanced budgets as a means of stewarding Australia out of the Depression.

-Lyons' death in 1939 saw Robert Menzies assume the Prime Ministership on the eve of war.
-Menzies served as Prime Minister from 1939 to 1941 but resigned as leader of the minority World War II government amidst an unworkable parliamentary majority.
-The UAP, led by Billy Hughes, disintegrated after suffering a heavy defeat in the 1943 election.
+Lyons' death in 1939 resulted in Robert Menzies assuming the role of prime minister shortly before the Second World War.
+Menzies served as the prime minister from 1939 to 1941, but resigned as leader of a wartime minority government amidst an unworkable parliamentary majority.
+The UAP, now led by Billy Hughes, was dissolved after suffering a heavy defeat in the 1943 election.
 In New South Wales, the party merged with the Commonwealth Party to form the Democratic Party, In Queensland the state party was absorbed into the Queensland People's Party.